Sam Evans

 Sam Evans is a fictional character from the Fox musical comedy-drama series Glee.
 The character is portrayed by actor Chord Overstreet, and appeared on Glee starting with the second season premiere episode entitled "Audition", first broadcast on September 21, 2010.
 Sam is a transfer student to William McKinley High School who becomes a member of the football team, as well as a member of the glee club, New Directions.
-In his first episode, Sam performs Travie McCoy's "Billionaire" with some of the guys in the glee club, but does not show up for tryouts due to the low social status of the club's members.
+In his first episode, Sam performs Travie McCoy's "Billionaire" with some of the guys in the glee club, but Finn ends up mocking Sam because of his talent and terrifies Sam.
+Because of Finn’s mean tricks he does not show up for tryouts due to the low social status of the club's members.
 He later joins, nonetheless.

 The character has been mostly well received by television critics.
 Amy Semigran of MTV commented, "Turns out their strategy, as well as Sam's crush on singing partner Quinn Fabray, worked.
 Despite some mixed signals and apprehension on Quinn's part, the two turned out a cute little rendition of Jason Mraz and Colbie Caillat's 'Lucky'."
 Overstreet has said that he takes pieces of himself and puts it into his character.
 Glee's writers have incorporated aspects of Overstreet's personality and mannerisms into his character, such as his impersonations and Nashville background.
 As a member of the glee club, Sam regularly sings on the show, and has performed a number of solos and duets.
 In the final season, Sam is the assistant coach of the football team along with helping out with the Glee club.
 In the final episode, Sam becomes the director of New Directions after Will Schuester is named the principal of McKinley High.